Infographic comparing factoring and reverse factoring processes with arrows and labels

 What is reverse factoring?

-A conventional factoring service targets the supplier instead of the business/debtor, while reverse factoring instead targets the business/buyer.
-This is why supply chain finance solutions are commonly referred to as reverse factoring services.
+A conventional factoring service targets the supplier instead of the business/debtor, while reverse factoring targets the business/buyer.
+Reverse factoring is one type of supply chain finance program; it is the buyer-initiated version, in which the buyer establishes the financing arrangement on behalf of their suppliers.

-Unlike traditional invoice factoring, the supplier aims to finance their receivables without any involvement or benefit to the business/debtor—supply chain financing is initiated by the ordering entity/buyer.
+Unlike traditional invoice factoring, the supplier aims to finance their receivables without any involvement or benefit to the business/debtor—reverse factoring is initiated by the ordering entity/buyer.
 This means companies such as yours may support their suppliers’ financing needs by allowing the supplier to elect an early payment option, known as Viva’s quick pay option.

 How Does Reverse Factoring Work?